akshitagupta04/fpga-rtl-projects/README.md

 This repository is organized as follows:

-- **Learning Lab:** Foundational syntax tests and basic projects with hardware implementation.
+- **Learning Lab:** Foundational syntax tests and basic projects with FPGA implementation.
-- **Skill Development:** Intermediate or advance level projects with hardware implementation from training or tutorial.
+- **Skill Development:** Intermediate or advance level projects with FPGA implementation from training or tutorial.
-- **Projects:** Personal FPGA and RTL Design projects with hardware implementation.
+- **Projects:** Personal FPGA and RTL Design projects with FPGA implementation.